Elico-Corp/openerp-7.0/product_price_search/README.rst

 Product Price Search
 =============================

-User can quickly search the product price base on the quality.
+User can quickly search the product price base on the quantity.

 Bug Tracker
 ===========